The Shot (by bonanzagirl)

 The Shot

-My pleasant absence was torn from me by a gunshot.
+A gunshot tore me out of my pleasant absence.
 I heard people yelling and arguing.
-Footsteps stomped toward me and stopped.
+Footsteps stomped toward me and stopped dead.
 Boot leather creaked, sand gnashed, and dry foliage crunched.
 The people seemed rushed, their voices sounding worried and urgent.
 I could make out the words “alive,” “doctor,” and “hurry.”
+It made no sense to me.
 Why was everybody in such a hurry?

-Someone lifted my head, and I felt a hand on my back.
+Someone lifted my head, and a warm hand was placed on my back.
+A blaze of pain tore through me.
 “Don’t!”
 I wanted to say, but only a tiny, soft noise, like that of a feeble puppy, escaped me.
-Leave me alone, I thought as I was rolled onto my side while someone grabbed hold of my arms and legs.
+Leave me alone, I thought as I was rolled onto my side.
 Why couldn’t I just lie here and go back to sleep?

-I recognized the voice.
-It was my brother Hoss, and he sounded concerned, which was odd because nothing scared him that fast.
+I knew that voice.
+It was my brother Hoss.
+He sounded troubled, which was odd.
+Nothing scared Hoss.

 “We’d better be quick.
 He’s bleedin’ a lot!”

-When we started movingit must have been a buckboard because I heard the snapping of leather reins, shouts of encouragement, and the clatter of hoovesmy head rolled from side to side without me being able to do anything about it.
+When we started movingit must have been a buckboard because I heard the leather reins snapping, shouts to spur on the horses, and the clatter of hoovesmy head rolled from side to side, and I couldn’t stop it.
 The pain, once just a flickering spark, roared to life.
-It felt as if someone had heated a blade and drilled into my right shoulder.
+It felt like a red-hot blade driven into my right shoulder.
 The agony intensified with every bump, shake, and jolt of the wagon, adding to an unbearable fiery blaze.

-“You’re gonna kill him, Candy, if you keep driving like the devil,” Hoss yelled close beside me, and I felt his soft hands on my cheeks, steadying my bouncing head.
+“You’re gonna kill him, Candy, if you keep drivin’ like the devil,” Hoss yelled close beside me.
+His large hands cradled my cheeks, steadying my bouncing head.

 Thanks, Hoss!